 RIDESHARE VS TAXIS

 “Real Talk” time, because this is a fairly new resource for travellers to use.
-Taxi services have been doing the same thing for years, with a huge line of cars waiting for folks at the airport and charging by distance and/or time…but that adds up to bills that just don’t make sense in 2020.
+Taxi services have been doing the same thing for years, with a huge line of cars waiting for folks at the airport and charging by distance and/or time…but that adds up to bills that just don’t make sense today.

 UBER and LYFT have adapted to the current model of using technology to fill a need in the market, as folks have lost a lot of trust with the taxi industry.
 That being said, there’s a number of differences that we should 100% point out!